-If your manager has not already requested access for you, you can contact the Solutions Center at 202-994-7900 or firstname.lastname@example.org to request access.
-You may need to provide your NetID, and a list of which folders on the shared drive(s) to which you will need access.
+If your manager has not already requested access for you, you can contact the Solutions Center at 202-994-7900 or [email protected] to request access.
+You may need to provide your NetID and the team you're on.

 - GWLAI Departments and Organization

 - Finance Division

 - HR & Professional Development